sCrypt-Inc/learn-scrypt-courses/en/course-03/lesson-01/chapter-02/README.md

 ## How does `sCrypt` work?

-`sCrypt` is a high-level language to be compiled into [Bitcoin Script](https://wiki.bitcoinsv.io/index.php/Script).
-The resulting assembly-like scripts could be used as locking scripts when building transactions.
+`sCrypt` compiles to Bitcoin Script and is used as a locking script when constructing transactions.